haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

          else (expression2)
 ```

-- The first expression must evaluate to a `Bool`
+- The first expression must evaluate to a `Bool`.
 - If it evalues to `True`, then the expression after the `then` keyword is
-  evaluated
+  evaluated.
 - if it evaluates to `False`, then the expression after the `else` keyword is
-  evaluated
+  evaluated.

 ### Examples